nunocoracao/n9o.xyz/content/posts/202210-the-new-ai-hype/index.md

 ### Legal & Ethical

 One of the potential pitfalls is the legal and ethical Implications of these new AI systems and their impacts on society.
 For example, when generating an image using one of the text-to-image models in this article, who owns the final product?
 The person coming up with the prompt?
 The team that builds the model?
 The team that builds the training set?
-The artists which images were on that set?
+The artists whose images were on that set?
 All of them?
 None of them?
 None of that is sorted out at this stage, and it is already a big concern.

 One of the relevant discussions happening right now regarding this topic is regarding GitHub’s Copilot product copyright issues.
 Copilot is an AI that was trained using all code repositories available on GitHub to empower a developer to code faster by turning comments into code, for example.
 How would you feel, having your code being used to generate potentially millions for a private company without getting a dime for it?
 There’s more information [here][38] if you are interested.